 Providing a great patient experience sounds a lot like what you’d do if a friend visited your house

-You’d welcome them in, make them feel comfortable, offer them a glass of water, and show an interest in them.
+You’d welcome them in, shake their hand, make them feel comfortable, offer them a glass of water, and show an interest in them.
 You’d make them feel important.